 |(multiplied by) (4)||x .10%|

-3. Discretionary income is the difference between your income and 150% of the poverty guideline for borrower's state of residence.
+3. Discretionary income is the difference between income and 150% of the poverty guideline for borrower's state of residence.
 (This example is based on a family size of one).

 4. Based on 2015 federal regulations.